whdzera/linktree/README.md

 # Jekyll + Stimulus + Tailwind Starter

-A clean and minimal boilerplate to kickstart static websites using **Jekyll**, **Stimulus.js**, and **Tailwind CSS**.
+A clean and minimal boilerplate to kickstart vlient-side websites using **Jekyll**, **Stimulus.js**, and **Tailwind CSS**.
-Ideal for blogs, documentation sites, personal landing pages, or fast-loading static projects.
+Ideal for blogs, documentation sites, personal landing pages, or fast-loading projects.

-Stimulus controllers are located in app/javascript/controllers
+Stimulus controllers are located in `app/javascript/controllers`

-Tailwind builds to app/assets/stylesheets/tailwind-input.css
+Tailwind builds to `app/assets/stylesheets/tailwind-input.css`

-Stimulus is loaded via application.js as an ES module
+Stimulus is loaded via `application.js` as an ES module

 ---